 Following his death in 1898, his widow "Vine" takes over the licence and is listed as the landlord from 1898-1904.
 She appears on the 1901 census a widow landlord with two lodgers.

 George's daughter, Mary Ann Cross married Edward Moden and named one of her daughters after her mother; one after her sister; and her son after her father.

-September 1898 at the 'Eagle and Lamb Pub' on Cambridge Road, Ely, Cambridgeshire.
+September 1898 at the 'Eagle and Lamb Pub' on Cambridge Road, Ely, Cambridgeshire, England.
 Aged 48 years.

 - "Ely Inns a History of Ely Inns and Beer Houses" by Patrick Ashton

 (2007, ISBN 0-903616-23-8) features information about the pub that George and his wife were landlords of.